Go to Homepage

 Just across the road is the very corporate The Westin Kuala Lumpur with its trademark "Heavenly Bed" and the popular streetside Qba Latino grill and wine bar.
 Pasta by the yard comes delicately spiced at Prego.
 The Westin has 443 rooms and an Executive Residences section as well.
 The 42sq m Deluxe Rooms offer views either side of the city, or the trademark Twin Towers.
 WestinWORKOUT Rooms serve up in-room fitness options ranging from dumbells, and cycle or treadmill, to yoga mats and assorted fitness paraphernalia.

-Kuala Lumpur business hotels downtown, JW Marriott
+Guide to Kuala Lumpur business hotels downtown, JW Marriott new look room Dec 2017

 Expect Broadband, a workstation, inroom safe, CD/DVD player, hair-drier, and work amenities.
 After-hours work up some sweat at the Westin Workout Gym.
 Later slough off the sweat with the invigorating force of – well, what else? – a "Heavenly Shower".
 The Westin is a well located Kuala Lumpur business hotel – with large Executive Residences for longstay visitors – but also keeps an eye out for the guests of tomorrow.
 Kids from three years and up can park at the Westin Kids Club where a slew of heavenly activities await.
 The marble and pale pine lobby is unusually compact but light and airy with an intimate feel to it, the entire ensemble set off by bright mood lighting.

 The JW Marriott Hotel is a central Kuala Lumpur business hotel choice though it makes an excellent leisure pitstop too, based as it is, cheek-by-jowl with some of the best shopping in town, including the immensely popular Starhill complex.
 Swank Dior and Louis Vuitton stores are right next to the hotel's lobby.
-Floors 27-29 have been converted into luxury suites (including a two-bedroom category) with soaring double-height ceilings.

 The Club Premier Suite weighs in at a roomy 893sq ft with over-size pillows, marble bathrooms with rainforest showers, DVD/CD players, flat-screen TVs and iPod connections.
 Euro-nuts will enjoy the acres of dark, chiselled wood and sombre oil paintings with large gilded frames.
 The speciality here is the butler-drawn bath, for all rooms.
 If things get a tad steamy, remember, the butler did it.
 The bar is a suitably chaste deep leather seat affair with hushed lighting.